Northeastern University: Specialty rankings

-Faculty

-Northeastern had 1,352 full-time faculty, 95% of whom possess a doctorate or the terminal degree in their field, and 479 part-time faculty in Fall 2018.
-Northeastern faculty members direct more than 35 research and education centers, including a National Science Foundation (NSF) Engineering Research Center, an NSF Nanomanufacturing Center, and two NSF Integrated Graduate Education and Research Traineeship programs.

 Campus

 Northeastern University's main campus is located on 73 acre mostly along Huntington Avenue and Columbus Avenue in an area known as the Fenway Cultural District, part of Boston's Fenway and Roxbury neighborhood, near the Museum of Fine Arts, Symphony Hall, New England Conservatory, and Christian Science Center.

-Despite its location in central Boston, Northeastern is home to a significant amount of green open space and quads.
-Since the late 1990s, Northeastern has been considered a model of design for urban universities and has twice won the American Institute of Architects's "Most Beautiful New or Renovated Exterior Space" award in 2001 and 2004.
 In 2019, the campus was officially designated as an arboretum by ArbNet, making it the only campus in Boston to receive the designation.

 The first baseball World Series took place on the Huntington Avenue Grounds, now part of the campus.
 The site is commemorated in front of Churchill Hall by a statue of Cy Young.

-In 2014, Northeastern officially launched a Public Art Initiative to place a series of colorful murals and other art around the Boston campus.
+In 2014, Northeastern officially launched a Public Art Initiative to place a series of murals and other art around the Boston campus.
 Among those whose work has been commissioned are French artist Jef Aérosol, Houston-born artist Daniel Anguilu, Los Angeles-based El Mac and Charleston, South Carolina-born artist Shepard Fairey, known for his 2008 Barack Obama "Hope" poster.

 Campus development

 During the Great Depression in the 1930s, as enrollment grew to over 4,600 students, President Frank Palmer Speare announced that Northeastern would build a new campus.
 Coolidge Shepley Bulfinch and Abbott, a Boston-based architectural firm, was selected to design the campus near the Huntington Avenue YMCA building that continued to house library and classroom spaces.
 Richards Hall, which housed classrooms, laboratories and administrative offices, was the first building completed in October 1938.
 Its light gray, glazed brick exterior with vertical strips of windows was replicated in other buildings of what later became known as the 1944 master plan.
 A mix of Beaux-Arts and Bauhaus architectural styles defined by stripped-down classicism and open courtyards that resembled that of Massachusetts Institute of Technology across the Charles River.
 In a June 14, 1934 article, the Boston Evening Transcript described the campus design as "modernistic classical."
-President Carl Ell completed the remaining buildings of the master plan, including construction of the Cabot Physical Education Center, Churchill Hall and Hayden Hall.